-In accordance with Statement of FAS No. 133, "Accounting for Derivative Instruments" ("FAS 133"), the Company was required to separate and account for, as an embedded derivative, the Make-Whole Dividend Payment feature of the Preferred Stock.
-As an embedded derivative instrument, the Make-Whole Dividend Payment feature was measured at fair value and reflected as a liability.
+In accordance with Statement of FAS No. 133, "Accounting for Derivative Instruments" ("FAS 133"), the Company was required to separate and account for, as an embedded derivative, the Make-Whole Dividend Payment feature was measured at fair value and reflected as a liability.
 Changes in the fair value of the derivative were recognized as a gain or loss in the consolidated statement of operations as a component of other income (expense).
 Since this feature lapsed on November 3, 2007, the liability was reduced to \$0.
 During 2006 and 2007, the Company recorded a charge of \$0.2 million and \$0.1 million, respectively, on the consolidated statement of operations.